Jerrel-Kinkead/Jerrel-Kinkead/README.md

 ## Education

-- Bachelors of Technology Computer Systems with a focus in Network and Security, CUNY New York City College of Technology, 2025
+- Bachelors of Technology in Computer Systems, CUNY New York City College of Technology, 2025
+ -Description: I'm a junior studying Computer Systems with a focus in Network and Security.

 ## Work Experience